syncfusion-content/wpf-docs/wpf/Maps/UserInteraction.md

 {% endhighlight %}

-#### Through a mouse wheel event
+#### Using a mouse wheel event

-In addition to the pinching event, the map can be zoomed with mouse events.
-When the mouse is scrolled up, the map is zoomed in.
-When the mouse is scrolled down, the map is zoomed out.
+In addition to the pinching event, the map can be zoomed using the mouse events.
+The map is zoomed in when the mouse is scrolled up.
+The map zooms out when the mouse is scrolled down.

 ![Maps controls Zooming and Padding](Zooming-and-Panning_images/Zooming-and-Panning_img1.png)

 ## Panning the map

-The panning feature enables navigation through the map.
+The panning feature enables navigation using the map.

-Properties related to Panning are:

-* EnablePan

 #### Enable and disable pan